yinkaagiri/anagrammer/readme.md

 What makes something an anagram?
 The two words have the same letters...
 How can we check to see if they have exactly the same letters?

+Is "Clint Eastwood" really an anagram of "Old West Action"?
+Is "Eleven plus two" = "Twelve plus one"?
+Is "Western Union" an anagram of "No Wire Unsent"?
+Does "The Morse Code" have the same letters as "Here come dots"?
+How about "The Great New York Rapid Transit Tunnel" and "Giant work in street, partly underneath"?

+You tell us.

+Bonus:

+- Make a nice from end.
+Allow the use to enter two phrases, indicate if they are anagrams of each other.
+- If not, show where they differ.